 What is Text Analytics?
 Understanding Its Core Concepts, Use Cases, and Future Trends

 Text analytics is the process of reading and interpreting textual data with the objective of uncovering patterns, trends, and metrics that can be useful to support a strategic decision.
-For data scientists, business analysts, and marketers who are interested in applying data analytics to text data is good to learn this language.
+For data scientists, business analysts, and marketers who are interested in applying data analytics to text, it is good to learn this language.

 In this blog series, we will cover the basics of text analytics, from its essential fundamentals, concepts, and techniques to its practical applications, including tools and technologies.
 And we’ll talk about the challenges and future trends facing the field.